2026-03-01

 Architecture Decisions & Trade-offs

-Every architecture decision involved trade-offs.
-Here is how we evaluated the major ones.
+Every architecture decision involves trade-offs.
+Here is how to evaluate the major ones.

 Composite Actions vs. Reusable Workflows vs. Workflow Templates